VirtualBrainLab/ephys-link/README.md

-The Electrophysiology Manipulator Link (or Ephys Link for short) is a Python WebSocket server that allows any WebSocket-compliant application (such as [Pinpoint (electrophysiology planning tool)][Pinpoint]) to communication with manipulators used in electrophysiology experiments.
+The Electrophysiology Manipulator Link (or Ephys Link for short) is a Python WebSocket server that allows any WebSocket-compliant application (such as [Pinpoint (electrophysiology planning tool)][Pinpoint]) to communicate with manipulators used in electrophysiology experiments.

 Currently, Ephys Link only supports Sensapex uMp Micromanipulators.
 However, this platform is designed to be extensible to other manipulators and more may be